 Cons: Books can be expensive, and they can take up a lot of space if you’re not careful.
 They can also be challenging for beginners who might get overwhelmed by all the information contained within them.

-One of the best things about start to playing guitar is that you can learn to play by ear.
+One of the best things about starting to play guitar is that you can learn to play by ear.
 This means that you can listen to a song and then figure out how to play it on your guitar.
 This is a great skill to have because it allows you to be creative and come up with your own versions of songs.

 There are a few things that you need to keep in mind when you are learning to play by ear.
 The first is that you need to be able to identify the different parts of the song.
 The second is that you need to be able to hear the relationships between those parts.
 And the third is that you need to be able to translate what you are hearing into something that you can play on your guitar.